-It is alarmingly common for grief to turn into a diagnostic criteria for a major depressive episode following a death in the family.
-Although you need to be a trained professional to diagnose depression, and grief can vary from individual to individual, it is important to recognize when an affected loved one needs more than a lending ear.
+It is alarmingly common for grief to turn into a serious major depressive episode following a death in the family.
+Although you need a trained professional to diagnose depression, and grief varies from individual to individual, it is important to recognize when an affected loved one needs more than a lending ear.
 Depression is a serious diagnosable mental health illness that, if left untreated, can decrease an individual’s quality of life and increase their risk for suicide.

 According to the Psychiatric Times, 40% of bereaved individuals meet the diagnostic criteria for bereavement related depression.
 But what about individuals that are stubborn about seeking out the right support?
 Do you or anyone you know come to mind?